bentomhall/nih-system/homebrewery/world/player-options.md

 When you gain an Ability Score Improvement, you can also pick a Skill Trick but you must meet the prerequisites for skill tricks learned in this way.
 See Skill Tricks for that list.
 You can swap out a known skill trick for another you can learn when you gain another skill trick.

 ### Blast Shapes
 When you reach 5th level, you learn to modify the shape of your eldritch blast in various ways.
-You learn one Blast Shape detailed at the end of the class entry) and can apply it by spending the indicated amount of spell points.
+You learn one Blast Shape (detailed at the end of the class entry) and can apply it by spending the indicated amount of spell points.
 You must choose the shape when you use your eldritch blast feature and before you know whether it hits or not.
 You learn additional blast shapes as your level increases, as shown in the Blast Shapes column of the Beholden table.
 Whenever you learn a new blast shape, you can choose one of the blast shapes you know and replace it with another blast shape you could learn at that level.
+You cannot learn Greater blast shapes until level 9.

 Starting at level 9, you can learn Greater Blast Shapes, and the cost of non-greater blast shapes is reduced by 1 to a minimum of 0.
 \page